Barbara A. Perry

 Barbara Ann Perry is a presidency and U.S. Supreme Court expert, as well as a biographer of the Kennedys.
-She is also the Gerald L. Baliles Professor and Director of Presidential Studies at the University of Virginia's Miller Center, where she co-chairs the Presidential Oral History Program.
-As an oral historian, Perry has conducted more than 100 interviews for the George H. W. Bush and George W. Bush Presidential Oral History Projects, researched the President Clinton Project interviews, and directed the Edward Kennedy Oral History Project.
+She is also the J. Wilson Newman Professor in Presidential Studies at the University of Virginia's Miller Center, where she co-chairs the Presidential Oral History Program.
+As an oral historian, Perry has conducted more than 160 interviews for the George H. W. Bush, Bill Clinton, George W. Bush, Barack Obama, Donald Trump, and Joe Biden Presidential Oral History Projects and directed the Edward Kennedy Oral History Project.

 Early life and education

 Perry was born in Louisville, Kentucky.

-Perry earned a Bachelor of Arts degree in Political Science from University of Louisville.
-Perry earned a Master of Arts degree in Politics, philosophy, and economics from Hertford College, Oxford.
-Perry earned a Ph.D. in American government from the University of Virginia.
+Perry earned a Bachelor of Arts degree in Political Science from University of Louisville, a Master of Arts degree in Politics, Philosophy, and Economics from Hertford College, Oxford, and a Ph.D. in American government from the University of Virginia.